Ontario Community Infrastructure Fund

 Capital expenditures on core infrastructure projects (such as roads, bridges, water and wastewater, including sanitary and stormwater facilities) that are part of an asset management plan are eligible, including:

-- capital construction of new core infrastructure to be owned by the recipient that addresses an existing health or safety issue
+• capital construction of new core infrastructure to be owned by the recipient that addresses an existing health or safety issue

-- capital maintenance for the renewal, rehabilitation and replacement of core infrastructure owned by the recipient (this may include municipally-owned infrastructure assets that are owned by a municipality’s municipal services corporation)
+• capital maintenance for the renewal, rehabilitation and replacement of core infrastructure owned by the recipient (this may include municipally owned infrastructure assets that are owned by a municipality’s municipal services corporation)

-- debt-financing charges specifically associated with the capital construction and maintenance of core infrastructure
+• debt-financing charges specifically associated with the capital construction and maintenance of core infrastructure

 Coordinated infrastructure and land-use planning

 Capital projects must be consistent with Ontario’s land-use planning framework.
 The provincial land-use planning framework promotes a coordinated and integrated approach when planning for land use and infrastructure.
-This is achieved through policy direction derived from the Provincial Policy Statement (PPS) and applicable provincial land use plans such as the A Place to Grow: Growth Plan for the Greater Golden Horseshoe.
-The government recently commenced a review of the PPS and A Place to Grow.
+This is achieved through policy direction derived from the Provincial Planning Statement (PPS) and applicable provincial land use plans such as the Greenbelt Plan.

 An integrated approach to land use and infrastructure planning allows for the identification of benefits, such as cost savings and improved environmental protection, by ensuring development choices make the best use of existing infrastructure before consuming more land or resources.